-Anchorage serves as the hub for Alaska Railroad service, and is informally the hub for out-of-staters who want to explore The Last Great Frontier, too.
-You can add Anchorage-based excursions onto your ticket a la carte, including one that takes you bear-spotting in a seaplane.
-Anchorage is a particularly popular destination in early March, when the Last Great Race on Earth comes to town.
+Anchorage serves as the hub for Alaska Railroad service, and is informally the hub for out-of-staters who want to explore the Last Frontier, too.
+Along with being the access point to Denali—the largest national park in the US—the city is a particularly popular destination in early March when the Last Great Race on Earth comes to town.

 Wasilla is still within the broader Anchorage metropolitan area, but you won’t get confused and think you’re still in the big city.
-Not typically considered a tourist destination and known predominantly for being the political birthplace of Sarah Palin, Wasilla is the headquarters for the Iditarod, a base for exploring the sublime Hatcher Pass, and home to one of the best Italian subs in existence.
+Not typically considered a tourist destination and known predominantly for being the political birthplace of Sarah Palin, Wasilla is the headquarters for the Iditarod dog sled races and a base for exploring the sublime Hatcher Pass.

-Yearround, Talkeetna is one of the most popular stop-offs along this route.
+Year-round, Talkeetna is one of the most popular stop-offs along the route.
 The small town offers every outdoor activity conceivable, alongside a historic downtown and a lot of opportunities to shop from local vendors.
-The Aurora Winter Train sells roundtrip packages that include the Talkeetna Getaway: two days and one night between Anchorage and Talkeetna with plenty of time to hop off for activities. ($259).
-Though perhaps you’d prefer Talkeetna Pie Making ($289), which involves staying overnight at local legend Talkeetna Roadhouse and get into the kitchen (to make pie) with some of the best.
-You will be provided a take-home pie from the Roadhouse itself, should your efforts prove less than fruitful.
+The Aurora Winter Train sells roundtrip packages that include the Talkeetna Getaway ($265): two days and one night between Anchorage and Talkeetna with plenty of time to hop off for activities like snowshoeing and cozying up by a fire.

 North of Talkeetna, the Hurricane Flagstop Area is pure backcountry.
 This stop is only accessible by train (Alaska Railroad’s Hurricane Turn Train is the only transportation serving this area most of the time), and the train won’t stop unless someone who needs to get on or off waves a flag.
 If you’re bold enough, the views of Denali and the Indian River Valley are matchless; alternatively, you can just stay aboard and watch them go by from your window.

-Healy is another quiet one, but you should definitely not overlook it if you’re interested in visiting Denali National Park -- it’s the closest community to the entrance, sitting just 11 miles or so to the north.
-For that reason, tourism is pretty big in this small town; you’ll find opportunities for flightseeing tours, backcountry hiking, and, for Into the Wild fans, the chance to see the bus that was once the home (and place of death) of Chris McCandless.
+Healy is another quiet one, but you should definitely not overlook it if you’re interested in visiting Denali National Park—it’s the closest community to the entrance, sitting just 11 miles or so to the north.
+For that reason, tourism is pretty big in this small town; you’ll find opportunities for flightseeing tours, backcountry hiking, and, for Into the Wild fans, the chance to see the bus that was once the home (and final resting place) of Chris McCandless.

-Nenana is possibly the lowest-profile stop on this route, in terms of being considered a tourist destination, but features a number of attractions including the Alaska Railroad Museum and kennels and training grounds for Iditarod mushers.
-If you’re there on that Denali summertime train, you can take advantage of the seasonally open heritage center.
+Nenana is possibly the lowest-profile stop on this route as far as being considered a tourist destination goes.
+Still, the former railroad construction camp features a number of attractions including the Alaska Railroad Museum and kennels and training grounds for Iditarod mushers.
+If you’re there on the summer Denali Star Train, you can take advantage of the seasonally-open heritage center.